18 Things to Do in Providence in Rhode Island: History, Art, Family-Friendly Fun & More

 You’ll easily spot the building as it’s the tallest in Providence…and all of Rhode Island!

-In case you want an up-close view, you’ll find it at 111 Westminster Street.
+If you want an up-close view, you’ll find it at 111 Westminster Street.

 Providence Rhode Island skyline across the water